hyperledgendary/full-stack-asset-transfer-guide/docs/k8sProduction/01-KINDOpenSourcFabricStack.md

 - Creation of the operator: `ansible-playbook ./infrastructure/01-operator-install.yml`
 - Creation of the console:  `ansible-playbook ./infrastructure/02-console-install.yml`

-The configuration file is `operator-console-vars.yml`
+The configuration file is `operator-console-vars.yml` - default values here are for a local KIND cluster; the basic concepts are the same for other clusters.
+But there are variations.
+For details please read [K8S Cloud Deployment](./02-K8S-Cloud-Deployment.md).

 ```yaml
 # The type of K8S cluster this is using